Mechanizing Synthetic Tait Computability in Istari: Mechanization

-Instead of using $\kw{TM}(A)$ directly, terms of extension types are expressed with $\kw{out}$, \eg $(\kw{out}~\kw{TM})~A$, which the type-checker can process without generating suspicious type-checking goals.
-As $\kw{out}$ is merely an identity function, all occurrences can subsequently be reduced by applying the $\Label{unfold}$ tactic as before, thereby recovering the on-paper definitions that rely on implicit coercions.
+The problematic $\kw{TM}(A)$ is instead written as $(\kw{out}~\kw{TM})~A$, which type-checks without issue. $\kw{out}$ can be eliminated as before, recovering the on-paper definitions.
 This behavior contrasts with formulations of extension types in which $\kw{in}$ and $\kw{out}$ are primitive introduction and elimination forms~\cite{riehl-shulman>2017,zhang>2024} that cannot be ``computed away'' on their own.\footnote{An analogy for this distinction is the difference between equal-recursive and iso-recursive types.}

-\subsubsection{Computational equality}
+\subsubsection{Computational Equality}

-The semantics of large elimination for booleans, $\blue{\IF}$, together with its associated equation $\blue{\IF_{\beta_1}}$, provides a representative example of the usefulness of computational equality in \istari, as discussed in \cref{sec:istari}.
+The semantics of large elimination for booleans, $\blue{\IF}$, together with its associated equation $\blue{\IF_{\beta_1}}$, provide a representative example of the usefulness of computational equality in \istari, as discussed in \cref{sec:istari}.
 Concretely, the semantics of $\blue{\BOOL}$ is given by a binary sum, $\blue{\TRUE}$ corresponds to a left injection, and $\blue{\IF}$ is a case analysis.
 In verifying the equation

 the following proof obligation arises:

 \iblock{ \mrow{C : \kw{TM}(\kw{BOOL}) \to \kw{TP}} \mrow{t : \kw{TM}(C(\kw{TRUE}))} \mrow{f : \kw{TM}(C(\kw{FALSE}))} \mrow{\vdash~(\Label{case}~(\Label{inl}~())~\Label{of}~\Label{|}~\Label{inl}~\_~\Label{.}~t~\Label{|}~\Label{inr}~\_~\Label{.}~f) : \kw{TM}(C(\kw{TRUE}))} }